karthik-nandi/robot-framework-practice/README.md

 # robot-framework-practice
-This is a repository used to practice robot framework using python and VS code environment.

-# Code used
-A simple code was writtent to gain undersanding of robot framwework and its structure.
+This repository has some codes that were run successfully to create simple test cases for various different applications such as web testing and so on.
+The intent of this repository is to store succesful codes that were used to learn robot-framework and other libraries that were used to write test cases on visual studio code environment.